-The Communication Division is housed in Fine Arts Hall and the new, state of the art, Media Arts Center.
-The buildings are connected by the historic Kelly Theatre and include the divisions of Art, Music, and Communication.
+The Communication Department is housed in Fine Arts Hall and the state of the art Media Arts Center.
+The buildings are connected by the historic Kelly Theater and include the divisions of Art, Music, and Communication.

 Media Arts Center

-The Media Arts Center, a $3.5 million addition, was completed in 2006, and includes the WLTV Television Studio and production areas, several television production and editing labs, a recording studio, music “midi” lab and graphic design studio as well as a remote production van.
+The Media Arts Center, a $3.5 million addition that was completed in 2006, includes the WLTV Television Studio and production areas, several television production and editing labs, a recording studio, music “midi” lab, a graphic design studio, and a remote production van.

 Created in August 2007, West Liberty Television WLTV – 14 reaches over 55,000 cable households in Hancock, Ohio, and Marshall Counties, W.V. via Comcast Cable.
 Live streaming is also available.

 WLTV is an external relations operation of West Liberty University carrying the moniker “Community Television.”
 The station airs programming produced in our new state of the art studios, 24 hours a day, 7 days a week, 365 days of the year.

 Featuring a 50-inch LED multi-view screen and professional level equipment such as a Compix graphics unit, the truck has enough space for ten students to work in, ample rack mount storage, full heating and air control, new 12 channel audio console and is fully engineered for the capabilities to stream on the web.

 The digital design Mac Lab located in the new Media Arts Center is an absolute epicenter of technology.
 The lab received its second major upgrade in the summer of ’13 and now boasts more than 15 impeccable MAC towers capable of creating the most advanced projects.
 Each work station is equipped with a large flat screen monitor and the latest design software featuring Adobe Creative Suite 5.5.